Writing Emphasis Requirement Policies

 Students must complete four WE courses prior to graduation; at least two of the courses must be on the upper level.

 Once a course has been approved by the General Education Council, it remains a WE course in subsequent semesters regardless of who teaches it.
-If a faculty member decides not to teach the course as a WE, he or she must submit an appropriate curriculum form before the schedule is published.
+If a faculty member decides not to teach the course as a WE, he or she must submit a course change form which must be approved by appropriate governmance bodies before the schedule is published.
 After that, the course will no longer be a WE until another curriculum form is submitted.

 - All units are expected to offer a sufficient number of upper-level WE courses to meet the needs of their majors and minors as well as to offer some lower-level WE courses.